-E-Mail Electronic Communications Between a Teaching Staff Member and a a.
-All e-mails between a teaching staff member and a student must be sent or received through the school district's e-mail system.
-The content of all e-mails between a teaching staff member and a student shall be limited to the staff member's professional responsibilities regarding the student.
+E-Mail Electronic Communications Between a Teaching Staff Member and a student

+- a.All e-mails between a teaching staff member and a student must be sent or received through the school district's e-mail system.
+The content of all emails between a teaching staff member and a student shall be limited to the staff member's professional responsibilities regarding the student. - b.
-Student

-- b.
 A teaching staff member shall not provide their personal e-mail address to any student.
-If a student sends an e-mail to a teaching staff member's personal e-mail address, the staff member shall respond to the e-mail through the school district e-mail system and inform the student his/her personal e-mail address shall not be used for any electronic communication between the teaching staff member and the student. - c A teaching staff member's school district e-mail account is subject to review by authorized school district officials.
-Therefore, a teaching staff member shall have no expectation of privacy on the school district's email system. - 2 Cellular Telephone Electronic Communications Between a Teaching Staff Member and a Student - a Communications between a teaching staff member and a student via a personal cellular telephone shall be prohibited. - Principal or designee, communicate with a student using their personal cellular telephone if the need to communicate is directly related to the teaching staff member's professional responsibilities for a specific purpose such as a field trip, athletic event, co-curricular activity, etc. Any such approval for cellular telephone communications shall not extend beyond the specific field trip, athletic event, co-curricular activity, etc. approved by the Principal or designee. - 3.
-Text Messaging Electronic Communications Between Teaching Staff Members and Students - a Text messaging communications between a teaching staff member and an individual student are prohibited. - (1) However, a teaching staff member may, with prior approval of the Principal or designee, text message students provided the need to text message is directly related to the teaching staff member's professional responsibilities with a class or co-curricular activity.
+If a student sends an e-mail to a teaching staff member's personal e-mail address, the staff member shall respond to the e-mail through the school district e-mail system and inform the student his/her personal e-mail address shall not be used for any electronic communication between the teaching staff member and the student. - C. A teaching staff member's school district e-mail account is subject to review by authorized school district officials.
+Therefore, a teaching staff member shall have no expectation of privacy on the school district's email system.

+2. Cellular Telephone Electronic Communications Between a Teaching Staff a.
+Communications between a teaching staff member and a student via a personal cellular telephone shall be prohibited.

+Member and a Student

+(1) However, a teaching staff member may, with prior approval of the

+Principal or designee, communicate with a student using their personal cellular telephone if the need to communicate is related to the teaching staff member's professional responsibilities for a specific purpose such as a field trip, athletic event, co-curricular activity, etc. Any such approval for cellular telephone communications shall not extend beyond the specific field trip, athletic event, co-curricular activity, etc. approved by the principal or designee.

+3. Text Messaging Electronic Communications Between Teaching Staff Members and Students Text messaging communications between a teaching staff member and an individual student are prohibited.

+(1) However, a teaching staff member may, with prior approval of the

+Principal or designee, text message students provided the need to text message is related to the teaching staff member's professional responsibilities with a class or co-curricular activity.
 Any such text message must be sent to every student in the class or every member of the co-curricular activity.
-Any such approval for text messaging shall not extend beyond the class or activity approved by the Principal or designee.
+Any such approval for text messaging shall not extend beyond the class or activity approved by the principal or designee.